eclipse-tractusx/puris/docs/arc42/06_runtime_view.md

 ## Scenario: Update partner-related data

 The information exchange in PURIS follows a response and request pattern.
 Requests are directly answered based on existing data as soon as they arrive.
+The diagram does not integrate the EDC to explain the overall flow.

 ![Overview of request and response](img/6-api-flow.svg)